rcdong-ca/GAforTSP/README.md

 ## Introduction

-The genetic algorithm framework is borrowed from the tsp.py given by class.
+The genetic algorithm framework is borrowed from the tsp.py given by my AI Survey Course.
 The framework can be broken down into the following parts: Initial Population generation, Fitness Function, Selection, Crossover, Mutation.
 The initial population generation was given by the tsp.py .
 It functions by creating a list of 1 -\> 1000, and then shuffling it to form one